MEET THE TEAM

 Website and Content Coordinator

-Kirstin is a digital media manager and photographer specialising in content creation, social media and digital marketing.
-Her current positions are engaged in conversations around cultural regeneration, radical arts initiatives and music creation in the South West of Scotland.
+Kirstin is a digital media manager and photographer with a strong focus on content creation, social media strategy and digital marketing.
+She is actively involved in projects centered around cultural regeneration, innovative arts initiatives and music development in the South West of Scotland.

 Liz McQueen